Pina hits tying HR in 9th, Brewers beat Rockies 11-10 in 10

 Trailing 10-8 and down to their last out, the Brewers rallied to tie it off closer Wade Davis, who blew a save for only the second time in 16 chances this season.
 Hernan Perez singled with two outs and Pina followed by driving Davis' 1-1 offering into the right field bleachers above the scoreboard.

-Davis, whose 14 saves lead the majors, said his location was bad on the pitch Pina knocked out of the park.

-"I was trying to go down and away," Davis said.
-"I left it up and out over the plate.
-He put a pretty good swing on it.
-Unfortunately, I didn't get the job done.
-It was a game we should have won, and it was a bad pitch."

 Lorenzo Cain hit a one-out single in the 10th off Jake McGee (0-2), and pinch-hitter Tyler Saladino singled one out later.
-Shaw, who homered and had another RBI single earlier, then drove a solid single to centre to score the decisive run and complete a comeback from six runs down.
+Shaw, who homered and had another RBI single earlier, then drove a solid single to centre to score the decisive run.

-"Offensively, we did a job, did a beautiful job tonight," Brewers manager Craig Counsell said.
-"But you come back from a big deficit like that, there's a lot of guys that did something right to put yourself back in position."

 Jeremy Jeffress (3-0) pitched a scoreless ninth for the win and Josh Hader got three outs for his sixth save.

 Chris Iannetta and Carlos Gonzalez homered for the Rockies.
-Gerardo Parra added four hits and Charlie Blackmon had three, including a triple and double.
+Gerardo Parra added four hits and Charlie Blackmon had three hits, including a triple and double.

-"That two-run homer in the ninth inning obviously hurt, but you can't point fingers at anybody," Gonzalez said.
-"Bad games, they're going to happen."

 The Rockies batted around in the fourth, sending 10 men to the plate, with Iannetta leading off the inning with his fourth homer of the season.
 After the next two batters reached, Jacob Barnes relieved Brandon Woodruff, who was recalled from Triple-A Colorado Springs before the game to make the start.